 Start the server (we start it manually to ensure it works without errors, later we will start it as a daemon)

-We should get confirmation that the server has started and displays the current version.
-Any error messages should get resolved at this point before moving on to Install and configure puppet client on Ubuntu 10.10.
+You should get confirmation that the puppet server has started and displaying the current version.
+Any error messages should get resolved at this point before moving on to Install and configure puppet client on Ubuntu.